 Heat a griddle, or large skillet over medium low heat.
 Spray with cooking spray or brush on a very small amount of vegetable oil all over the bottom of the skillet to avoid sticking.

-Measure out ¼ cup of the batter for each pancake.
+Measure out ¼ cup of the batter for each pancake for the best results.
 Slowly pour the batter into the pan.
 Pour in as many as you can leaving enough space so that they do not spread into each other.

 Cook for 2 minutes on the first side.
-You will see bubbles start to rise on the batter of the top of the pancake.
+You will see little air bubbles start to rise on the top surface of the pancakes.

-Turn the pancakes over and cook for 2 minutes on the other side.
+Turn the pancakes over and cook for 2 minutes on the other side until the pancakes are golden brown.

 If you need to make these in batches, you can keep the pancakes warm in a preheated 200 degree oven.
 Place them on a baking sheet and cover them loosely with a clean dish towel.

-Stir in the vanilla extract and pour into a serving vessel.
+Stir in the vanilla extract and pour into a serving bowl.

 *You can make your own buttermilk at home.
 Add 1 ½ tablespoons white vinegar to 1 ½ cup milk and let it sit for 10 minutes.